Mario Strikers Charged

-Mario Strikers Charged is a 2007 sports video game developed by Canadian developer Next Level Games and published by Nintendo for the Wii.
-It is a sequel to Super Mario Strikers for the GameCube.
-It was released on May 25, 2007 in Europe, June 7, 2007 in Australia, July 30, 2007 in North America, September 20, 2007 in Japan, and March 18, 2010 in Korea.The game supported the Nintendo Wi-Fi Connection, which permitted players to participate in online matches and tournaments.
-Upon its European release, it became the first Wii online game to be available outside Japan.
+Mario Strikers Charged (released as Mario Strikers Charged Football in PAL regions) as is a 2007 sports video game developed by Next Level Games and published by Nintendo for the Wii.
+It is the sequel to Super Mario Strikers for the GameCube.

+Mario Strikers Charged supported the Nintendo Wi-Fi Connection, which permitted players to participate in online matches and tournaments.
 The game, like its predecessor, received generally positive reviews from critics who praised the visual style, multiplayer, and addition of online play, though the game's single player offerings were criticized.

 A sequel, Mario Strikers: Battle League, was announced in a Nintendo Direct in February 2022, and was released on June 10, 2022 for the Nintendo Switch.